 Phase 3: Remediation strategy - details of this, including maintenance and monitoring to protect human health and prevent pollution.

-Phase 4: Validation report - summarises the action you have taken during the development and what action you will take in the future, if appropriate.
+Phase 4: Validation report - summarises the action taken during the development and what action will be taken in the future, if appropriate.

 Reason: To make sure that any contamination under the site is identified and treated so that it does not harm anyone who uses the site in the future.
-This is as set out in STRA 34 and ENV 8 of our Unitary Development Plan that we adopted in January 2007.
+This is as set out in STRA 34 and ENV 8 of City Council’s Unitary Development Plan adopted in January 2007.

+18.

-You must apply to us for approval of details of the ventilation system to get rid of cooking smells from the café/ refreshments kiosk, including details of how it will be built and how it will look.
-You must not begin the use of the café/ refreshments kiosk allowed by this permission until we have approved what you have sent us and you have carried out the work according to the approved details.
+The details of the ventilation system to remove cooking smells from the café/ refreshments kiosk, including details of how it will be built and how it will look shall be submitted to, and approved by, Westminster City Council in advance of the installation thereof.
+The development shall be carried out in accordance with the details approved.

-Reason: To protect the environment of people in neighbouring properties as set out in S29 and S32 of Westminster's City Plan (November 2016) and ENV 6, ENV 7 and DES 5 of our Unitary Development Plan that we adopted in January 2007.
+Reason: To protect the environment of people in neighbouring properties as set out in S29 and S32 of Westminster's City Plan (November 2016) and ENV 6, ENV 7 and DES 5 of City Council’s Unitary Development Plan adopted in January 2007.

+19.